MarkBind/markbind/docs/userGuide/syntax/questions.md

 <variable name="code">{{ blanksQuestion }}</variable>
 </include>

-You can also specify a `hide-intermediate-result` attribute to hide the result of each blank upon submitting their attempt.
+By default, if the question has yet to be answered correctly, intermediate results will be shown beside each blank.
+You can specify a `hide-intermediate-result` attribute to avoid this behvaiour (i.e. hide the result of each blank upon incorrect attempts).

 <box type="tip" seamless>